sj-doyle/NGSI-LD-Entities/definitions/Building-Operation.md

-# Device Operation
+# Building Operation
-This entity contains a harmonised description of a generic device operation entity.
-The device operation entity contains dynamic data reported by a device and is therefore applicable to all IoT segments and related IoT applications.
+This entity contains a harmonised description of a generic operation (related to smart buildings) applied to the referenced building.
+The building operation contains dynamic data reported by, or associated with a building or operations applicable to the building.
+This entity is associated with the vertical segments of smart homes, smart cities, industry and related IoT applications.

 | Attribute Name | Attribute Type | Description | Constraint |
 |:--- |:--- |:--- |:---:|